andreas-bauer/git-101/README.md

 ### Global gitignore file

-A global `.gitignore` file allows you to ignore files and directories in all git repositories.
+A global `.gitignore` file allows you to ignore files and directories in all Git repositories.
-This is especially useful when the OS creates files or directories that are not related to the git project at all, like the `.DS_Store` files in macOS or `.Trash` folder in Linux.
+This is especially useful when the OS creates files or directories that are not related to the Git project at all, like the `.DS_Store` files in macOS or `.Trash` folder in Linux.

 Create a `~/.gitignore` file and reference it in the global config (see example above).